shshrmondal/TicTacToe/README.md

 Tic Tac Toe is a two-player game where each player takes turns marking spaces in a 3x3 grid until one player wins by placing three of their marks in a horizontal, vertical, or diagonal row.

 How to Run
 To play the game, simply run the titac.py file using Python.

+Features
+Clear and intuitive console-based interface.
+Proper validation of user inputs.
+Alternating turns between two players.
+Detection of win, lose, or draw scenarios.

+Files
+titac.py: Contains the Python code for the Tic Tac Toe game.
+README.md: This file, providing an overview of the project.